markdrehmann/Git-Er-Done/README.md

 # Git Er Done!

-Welcome to Hoop It Up!
-This app was created with the intention to create and track pickup basketball games.
-It is a basic Rails project to fulfill project requirements at Flatiron School.
+Welcome to Git Er Done!
+This app was created with the intention to create to-do lists and tasks that are easily manageable.
+It is a JavaScript SPA with a Rails API backend built to fulfill project requirements at Flatiron School.
 Further functionality and development will continue in later projects.

 Installation
-Clone this repository and execute:
+Clone this repository and in the `/backend` directory execute:

 $bundle install
 Then execute: